Clay Gould Ballpark: Program history

-The Mavericks have maintained a winning record of 884–531 on their home field, for a winning percentage of .625 (as of the end of the 2021 season).
+The Mavericks have maintained a winning record of 920–566 on their home field, for a winning percentage of .619 (as of the end of the 2024 season).
 During that time, UT Arlington has averaged over 20 home wins a season.

-Clay Gould Ballpark routinely hosts major opponents, including the Big XII's Baylor, Kansas State, Oklahoma, Oklahoma State, TCU and Texas Tech, the Pac-12's Utah, the SEC's Alabama, Arkansas and Texas A&M and the Big Ten's Illinois, Minnesota, Nebraska and Northwestern.
+Clay Gould Ballpark routinely hosts major opponents, including the Big XII's Baylor, Kansas State, Oklahoma, Oklahoma State, TCU and Texas Tech, the Pac-12's Utah, the SEC's Alabama, Arkansas and Texas A&M and the Big Ten's Illinois, Michigan, Minnesota, Nebraska and Northwestern.

-For the 2022 season, notable home games scheduled at Clay Gould Ballpark are TCU, Michigan, Nebraska and Army as well as five three-game series' against Sun Belt conference opponents, including in-state rival Texas State.
+For the 2023 season, notable home games scheduled at Clay Gould Ballpark are TCU, Oklahoma and Dallas Baptist as well as five three-game series' against Sun Belt conference opponents, including in-state rival Texas State.

-The Mavericks have played TCU at Clay Gould a record 79 times, more than any other team, followed by former Southland Conference foes McNeese State and Lamar with 59 and 57 respectively.
+The Mavericks have played TCU at Clay Gould a record 81 times, more than any other team, followed by former Southland Conference foes McNeese State and Lamar with 62 and 57 respectively.
 Baylor fourth with 56, while Louisiana Tech rounds out the top five with 54 trips to The Gould.
 Texas State, the three-time conference opponent, is right behind at 53.

 Clay Gould Ballpark was home to the 1990 and 1992 Southland Conference regular season champions, the 2001, 2006 and 2012 Southland Conference tournament champions, the 2013 Western Athletic Conference regular season co-champions and the 2017 Sun Belt West Division champions.